Vice-Chairman of the Board

 Partner, Jones Day

-David Raimer is an associate in the Washington, D.C., office of Jones Day, where his practice focuses on appellate advocacy and complex litigation.
+David Raimer is a partner in the Washington, D.C., office of Jones Day, where his practice focuses on appellate advocacy and complex litigation.
 His experience spans various substantive areas, including religious liberty, freedom of speech, separation of powers, and the recognition and enforcement of foreign-country money judgments.
 Prior to joining the firm, Mr. Raimer clerked for the Honorable Diarmuid F. O’Scannlain of the United States Court of Appeals for the Ninth Circuit.
 Mr. Raimer received his undergraduate degree in Political Science from Pepperdine University and is a graduate of Notre Dame Law School, where he served as Editor-in-Chief of the Notre Dame Law Review.
-As a former Witherspoon Fellow in Washington, D.C., Mr. Raimer studied under John Jay Institute faculty Alan Crippen and Douglas Minson in 2004.
-Mr. Raimer resides in Washington, D.C. and worships at Grace DC, a congregation of the Presbyterian Church in America.
+As a former Witherspoon Fellow in Washington, D.C., Mr. Raimer studied under John Jay Institute founder Alan Crippen in 2004.
+Mr. Raimer resides in Washington, D.C., where he worships and serves on the session at Grace DC, a congregation of the Presbyterian Church in America.